Church Pension Group | Leadership & Governance

 Yvonne O'Neal

-She received an MA from the New School University and a BS from the University of Puerto Rico.
+Yvonne was elected to her second term on The Church Pension Fund Board of Trustees in 2024.
+She currently serves as Vice Chair of its Audit Committee and is also a member of its Finance Committee.
+Yvonne received an MA from the New School University and a BS from the University of Puerto Rico.

-He was re-elected to his second term on The Church Pension Fund Board of Trustees in 2018.
+He was elected to his second term on The Church Pension Fund Board of Trustees in 2022.

 The Rt.
 Rev. Gregory H. Rickel

 The Rt.
 Rev. Gregory H. Rickel is Assisting Bishop, Diocese of Southeast Florida and the eighth Bishop of the Diocese of Olympia, Resigned.
-As Bishop he supported The Episcopal Church in Western Washington in its effort to live out the new diocesan vision: to be an integral part of the Jesus Movement, by bearing witness to God’s redemptive reign and acting out God’s inclusive love, peace, and justice, uniquely living out this call within our specific local communities by being Locally Centered and Networked Communities, Forming Christian Leaders for Sacrament & Service.
+He also serves as the Coordinator for the Lightline Pilgrimages North America.
+As Bishop, he supported The Episcopal Church in Western Washington and in its effort to live out the diocesan vision: to be an integral part of the Jesus Movement, by bearing witness to God’s redemptive reign and acting out God’s inclusive love, peace, and justice, uniquely living out this call within our specific local communities by being Locally Centered and Networked Communities, Forming Christian Leaders for Sacrament & Service.

-He has served the wider church as a stewardship consultant for the Stewardship Office of The Episcopal Church and for the Episcopal Network for Stewardship.
-He has served on multiple General Convention committees, including the Mission Funding Task Force, the Standing Committee on Stewardship and Development, and The Church Pension Fund, and is currently serving on the Program, Budget, and Finance Committee of The Episcopal Church, the American Friends of the Diocese of Jerusalem Board, the Association of Episcopal Deacons Board, the Gathering of Leaders Board, and is President of the Province VIII House of Bishops.
+He has served the wider church as a stewardship consultant for the Stewardship Office of The Episcopal Church and the Episcopal Network for Stewardship.
+He has served on multiple General Convention committees, including the Mission Funding Task Force, the Standing Committee on Stewardship and Development, and The Church Pension Fund, and is currently serving on the Assessment Review Task Force and the Task Force on Creation and Environmental Racism of The Episcopal Church.
+He is currently Chair of the American Friends of the Diocese of Jerusalem Board and serves on the Cristosal Board and the Compass Rose Society Board.

 He was the Episcopal Representative to the Earth Charter Meeting in Geneva, Switzerland, and was trained by Al Gore for the Climate Project.
-He received training from the National Organization for Victim Assistance and has worked on disaster debriefing for the Arkansas Attorney General’s Office.
+He received training from the National Organization for Victim Assistance.

-He received a DMin from the University of the South, Sewanee, an MDiv from the Seminary of the Southwest, an MHA from the University of Arkansas, an MA of Interpersonal and Organizational Communication degree from the University of Arkansas, and a BA in sociology from the University of Arkansas.
+He received a DMin from the University of the South, Sewanee, an MDiv from the Seminary of the Southwest, a Masters in Health Services Administration, an MA in Interpersonal and Organizational Communication, and a BA, all from the University of Arkansas.
+After being elected Bishop of Olympia, he was awarded an honorary DDiv from the Seminary of the Southwest, Austin, Texas.
+He is married to Marti Rickel, and they have one son, Austin.

-The Rev. Austin K. Rios serves as the fifteenth Rector of Saint Paul’s Within the Walls Episcopal Church (Rome), a church of the Convocation of Episcopal Churches in Europe.
+The Rt.
+Rev. Austin K. Rios serves as Vice Chair of The Church Pension Fund Board of Trustees.
+He served as the fifteenth Rector of Saint Paul’s Within the Walls Episcopal Church (Rome), a church of the Convocation of Episcopal Churches in Europe.
+He is now the Bishop of the Diocese of California.

 He received an MDiv from the Episcopal Theological Seminary of the Southwest and a BA in English from Davidson College.